 Emergencies

 If there is an emergency or a disaster, the Chief Executive can approve contractual arrangements outside these rules after consulting the Head of Financial Services and Monitoring Officer.
-Where such approach is given the Leader must be notified as soon as possible.
+Where such approval is given the Leader must be notified as soon as possible.

 Where there is no overall economic benefit to the Council